 First, we find it unacceptable that a large developer can purchase several storefronts in the heart of historic downtown Boston and leave the buildings vacant and unmaintained for over a decade, and then use blight as justification for demolition and new construction.
 Rewarding self-created poor conditions and inadequate stewardship of resources with approval of a non-contextual, out-of-zoning design would be poor policy and disrespectful to this historic neighborhood.
 Despite claims by the proponent, the proposal does not appropriately engage with its historic surroundings.

 Second, before the Covid-19 crisis, the BPDA was conducting a robust planning process for downtown, including The Ladder Blocks, called PLAN: Downtown.
-Guided by dozens of community members and advocates on an Advisory Group, the planning effort was reaching conclusion — moving in the direction of recommendations for height limitations in three areas of downtown defined as “character areas” to preserve historic integrity — when COVID disrupted the process which hasn’t been restarted by the City.
-With that plan in place, the parcels in these proposals would not have been allowed to be developed above 155’ and significant community benefits would be required.
+Guided by dozens of community members and advocates on an Advisory Group, the planning effort was reaching conclusion — moving in the direction of recommendations for height limitations in three areas of downtown defined as “character areas” to preserve historic integrity — when COVID disrupted the process which was restarted by the City in early 2023.
+If that plan were in place, the parcels in this proposal would not be allowed to be developed to the height proposed.
 The current proposal for the Bromfield site disregards the height recommendations that had emerged from the planning process and does not embrace the goals set forth by that Advisory Group and the BPDA to “Preserve the cultural heritage and embrace the distinctive histories present in public spaces as essential to creating a unique and cohesive Downtown” or “Preserve historic building fabric and cultural institutions while advancing climate preparedness and resiliency measures.”
 Even though the planning effort is not yet finalized, projects should respect the goals outlined and the height limits supported by those involved, and projects should not move forward in the review process that propose otherwise.
-The City must restart and complete that planning process, but in the meantime, approving projects that fly in the face of the direction of the planning makes no sense.
+The City should not approve non-compliant projects while this critical planning effort is in process.

 Finally, after conversations about the current proposal with the proponent, members of the downtown community, the Boston Civic Design Commission, and the BPDA, the Alliance remains opposed to the project not only because of its excessive height (with no justified hardship for the necessary variances) but because the design does not complement or enhance the historic district.
 The minor setbacks at the upper levels do little to create a dialogue with its historic, human-scaled neighbors.
 The attempt at “greening’ the building with terrace plantings is inconsequential to the millions of people who will experience this building as pedestrians on the street, not users of the units, and the accentuated and illuminated interior stair on the proposed northern facade will be a distracting architectural gesture rather than a feature, further eroding the view of historic fabric as seen from iconic viewsheds like City Hall Plaza and the Old South Meeting House.
 The Alliance frequently supports new construction, but we cannot support a project that without justification negatively impacts a historic area — a prominent and historic corner while also ignoring the concerns of neighbors, abutters, and community advocates.